m4b0/m4b0.github.io/quotes/index.md

 # Quotes

+➠ “The mind is a wonderful servant, but a terrible master.” <br />
+~ Robin Sharma

 ➠ “Lack of direction, not lack of time, is the problem. <br />
 We all have twenty-four hour days.” <br />
 ~ Zig Ziglar